google/clspv/docs/OpenCLCOnVulkan.md

 The sampler map is deprecated.
 It is no longer necessary to specify a sampler map for literal samplers.
 Refer to the bindings generated for the literal samplers in descriptor map.
-The -samplermap option is still accepted, but support will be remove at later date.
+The -samplermap option is still accepted, but support will be removed at later date.
 A single sampler binding is generated for each unique literal sampler in the program.

 ## SPIR-V Features